 - Items not normally produced under the Production Point system, but that do not contain magical properties (such as livestock, slaves, or miscellaneous treasure), will be accepted on a case by case basis.
 Potion, Scroll, and Alchemy labs, as well as Weapon/Armor forges are not transferable between campaigns.

 - All items or ritual effects marked LCO are non-transferable unless given special permission from both the items home chapter, and Alliance Gettysburg.
 The Head of Plot, GM or Owner are the only authorized people in Alliance Gettysburg that can give this permission.
+Alliance Gettysburg currently allows the use of LCO items from both the Crossroads chapter and the Northeast Pennsylvania chapter.

 - All other items and rituals created or distributed under the Alliance LARP Ritual Policy, or Treasure Policy are permitted for transfer.